-Edenred were given the task of providing vouchers to cover FSM; however due to the lateness of receiving these vouchers, students who were entitled to FSM were provided with the monetary equivalent.
-For the Easter break families also received a financial payment equivalent to the FSM value.
+Edenred were given the task of providing vouchers to cover FSM; these were allocated to families eligible during the school holidays, these were funded by the LA.
 These actions ensured that students and their families who rely on FSMs were able to have continuity and did not have the extra burden of having to find food which would normally be provided by the school.